K. M. Abraham (civil servant): Whole Time Member – SEBI

-He was in charge of the Secondary Markets, Investigation and Surveillance Divisions and the International Affairs Division in SEBI during his tenure at SEBI.
+He was in charge of the Secondary Markets, Investigation and Surveillance Divisions and the International Affairs Division during his tenure at SEBI.

 Additional Chief Secretary – Higher Education

 In 2011–2014, he served as the Additional Chief Secretary in Higher Education.

 During this period, the largest skilling programme (Additional Skills Acquisition Programme (ASAP) was initiated in colleges and schools, with assistance from the Asian Development Bank (ADB).

 He is credited with having drafted the legislation for granting autonomy to colleges in Kerala.
 Twenty three colleges in Kerala were granted autonomy under this framework.

 Several key programmes like Fostering Linkages in Academic Innovation and.
 Research (FLAIR), Walk with a Scholar (WWS), the Honors Programme at Graduate Levels in English, Mathematics, Economics and Commerce were initiated by him.

 He has also served as the Vice Chancellor in four Universities (Kerala, Mahatma Gandhi, Cochin University of Science and Technology (CUSAT) and Kannur Universities) during his time for various periods.